wabbajack-tools/mod-lists/ultimate_vr_hybrid_list/readme.md

 ## IMPORTANT NOTE REGARDING USSEP 4.1.2a

-Due to compliance to the new Wabbajack Whitelisting Rules The Unofficial Skyrim Special Edition Patch 4.1.2a is no longer included in this Automated Modlist via download or binary patch.
-It is however **HIGHLY** recommended that you find a backed up version of 4.1.2a to overwrite the included 4.2.0 version with to ensure full SkyrimVR compatibility.
+Due to compliance to the Wabbajack Whitelisting Rules The Unofficial Skyrim Special Edition Patch 4.1.2a is not included in this Automated Modlist It is however **REQUIRED** that you find a copy of 4.1.2a and overwrite the included 4.2.1 version SkyrimVR may not boot or be playable without doing this **DO NOT OVERLOOK THIS**